WestHealth/scipy_proceedings/papers/giancarlo_perrone/pyvis.rst

 .. image:: example3.png

 | At a glance, the resulting relationship network looks too intertwined to make any practical conclusions.
 However, the beauty of Pyvis is that each and every component of the network can be focused.
-Zooming in to a dense portion of the network we can hover over a particular node to get a glimpse of the scenario:
+For example, zooming in to a dense portion of the network, we can hover over a particular node to get a glimpse of the scenario:

 .. image:: example4.png

 | This hover tooltip offers the context behind a particular node.
 We can see the immediate neighbors for each and every node since we provided a `title` attribute during the network construction.
 This simple example can be expanded upon to create more custom interactions tailored to specific needs of a dataset.
-| The network also makes use of weights.
+| The network also uses weights.
 By providing a `value` attribute to each node we can see these values being represented by a node's size.
 In the code I used the amount of neighbors to dictate the node weight.
 This is a strong visual cue which makes it easy to see which nodes have the most connections.
 | The edge weights are assigned in a similar manner, although the dataset already provided the connection strength between nodes.
-These edge weights are differentiable in the final visualization, once again proving the usefulness of Pyvis' front-end features.
+These edge weights are distinguishable in the final visualization, once again proving the usefulness of Pyvis' front-end features.

 Under the Hood
 --------------
-VisJS simplifies their definition of a network to a declarative set of objects.
+VisJS reduces the definition of a network to a declarative set of objects.
 Nodes, Edges, and an Options JSON object are given to the VisJS Network constructor.
 The following basic example from their documentation proves this:

 .. code-block:: JavaScript